 A. We charge your card the day the order is received.
-In order for us to reserve your birds in advance we must have them paid for.
+For us to reserve your birds in advance, we must have them paid for.

-A. The majority of the time we use United States Postal Service.
+A. The majority of the time we use the United States Postal Service.

 A. If supplies are ordered separate from chickens they should arrive 10-21 days after we receive your payment.
 If supplies are ordered with live birds and can be shipped with them they will arrive 2-3 days after your ship date.
 If you are ordering supplies that cannot ship with live birds they should be ordered 3-4 weeks in advance so that they have ample time to arrive before your birds.